master-NORG/Dr.-Odine-s-Incredible-Reaper-Notation-Enhancement-System/README.md

 <img src="./img/jsfx.jpg" alt="startup" width="40%">

-This package also includes some scripts that simply make the process of composing the notation editor more streamlined:
+This package also includes some scripts that make the process of composing in the notation editor more streamlined:

 - Includes an action that toggles between displaying notation for all tracks, and the track that was either last selected, or set as the input track for midi events (step-input).
-- Action to dot currently seleted notes
+- Action to **dot** currently seleted notes
 - Selecting a note or notes will move the playback cursor to that position
 - Intelligent automatic track arming --> if all tracks are selected while in the notation editor, only the track that is selected for step-input will be armed
 - Included a modified version of cfillion's step-sequencer replace note script

-But wait, there's more!
+***But wait, there's more!***

 - I have created a new preset browser since this system relies on creating reaper presets.
 You can assign a key to the new browser which allows you to select other presets for the currently selected track's VSTi without having to opent the FX Browser

 - Staccato and Marcato articulation can now be applied to any VSTi note playback even if it hasn't been configured in the map file.
 - Dynamics, accents, cres/dimi will be applied to note velocity to any MIDI item, even if it hasn't been configured in the map file.
-- There is an included alternate delete action which will automatically move the playback cursor to where the notes began, (you'll see in the demo video why this is very useful!)
+- There is an included alternate delete action which will automatically move the playback cursor to where the notes began (you'll see in the demo video why this is very useful!)

 ## Installation Requirements